arillso/ansible.ntp/README.md

 ### 1.4.1

-- Update Syntax, Code and Documentaion
+- Updated Syntax, Code and Documentation
 - Fix More Server by Windows

 ### 1.4.0